 Strengths

-- Gaining Infiltrate on up to six units gives you some incredibly powerful pregame placement options and can save points on Transports
+- Infiltrating.
+Gaining Infiltrate on up to six units gives you some incredibly powerful pregame placement options and can save points on Transports.

-- Powerful movement and deep strike denial options give you a very strong board control and actions game
+- Movement and board control.
+Powerful movement and deep strike denial options give you a very strong board control and actions game.

-- Good enhancements – Soul Link gives you some wild options, particularly with the Dark Commune, to make Accursed Cultists even better, while making a character Lone Op with Shroud of Obsfucation is very good
+- Enhancements.
+Soul Link gives you some wild options, particularly with the Dark Commune, to make Accursed Cultists even better, while making a character Lone Op with Shroud of Obfuscation is very good.

 Weaknesses

-- Not much in the way of offensive buffs, so while your board control game is good, it comes at the cost of damage output
+- Offense.
+Not much in the way of offensive buffs, so while your board control game is good, it comes at the cost of damage output.

-- Cultist Mobs and Legionaries aren’t particularly durable units, and they need to be out of transports in order to Infiltrate
+- Durability.
+Cultist Mobs and Legionaries aren’t particularly durable units, and they need to be out of transports in order to Infiltrate.

-- You don’t have much in the way of defensive buffs to protect your core of relatively fragile units, so positioning and judicious use of movement stratagems is going to be crucial
+- Defensive buffs.
+You don’t have much in the way of defensive buffs to protect your core of relatively fragile units, so positioning and judicious use of movement stratagems is going to be crucial.

 A Sample List